-Internally, XPCOM uses UTF-16 encoded strings.
+Internally, the API uses UTF-16 encoded strings.
 A set of conversion functions is provided to convert other encodings to and from UTF-16.
-The type of a UTF-16 character is PRUnichar.
-Strings of UTF-16 characters are arrays of that type.
-Most string handling functions take pointers to that type.
-Prototypes for the following conversion functions are declared in VBoxCAPI_v2_5.h.

-Conversion of UTF-16 to and from UTF-8
+The type of a UTF-16 character is BSTR (or its constant counterpart CBSTR), which is an array type, represented by a pointer to the start of the zero-terminated string.
+There are functions for converting between UTF-8 and UTF-16 strings available through q\pVBoxFuncs:

-''' int (pfnUtf16ToUtf8)(const PRUnichar pwszString, char ppszString); int (pfnUtf8ToUtf16)(const char pszString, PRUnichar ppwszString); '''
+''' int (pfnUtf16ToUtf8)(CBSTR pwszString, char ppszString); int (pfnUtf8ToUtf16)(const char pszString, BSTR ppwszString); '''

-Ownership The ownership of a string determines who is responsible for releasing resources associated with the string.
-Whenever XPCOM creates a string, ownership is transferred to the caller.
+The ownership of a string determines who is responsible for releasing resources associated with the string.
+Whenever the API creates a string (essentially for output parameters), ownership is transferred to the caller.
 To avoid resource leaks, the caller should release resources once the string is no longer needed.
+There are plenty of examples in the sample code.

-2.3.6.6 XPCOM uninitialization
+2.3.6.6 Array handling